persapiens/Course/HW/HW1-V.md

 1. Create a *private* repo called HW1-DevOps.
 2. Go to Settings, Collaborators and Teams, and add the TAs and instructor as a collaborator (using their unity id).

-Samim Mirhosseini Ghamsa <smirhos@ncsu.edu>, Jeremiah Percy Dsouza <jdsouza@ncsu.edu>, Christopher Parnin <cjparnin@ncsu.edu>
+Samim Mirhosseini <smirhos@ncsu.edu>, Christopher Parnin <cjparnin@ncsu.edu>

 **Do not create any content, yet**

 ### Clone and set-url

 Clone the following repo.
-Then modify the remote so that it now will point to your HW1-DevOps repo.
+Then, modify the git remote url so that it now will point to your HW1-DevOps repo.

 ```bash
 git clone http://github.com/CSC-DevOps/V